 Below is an example of what a student loan record might look like for you:

-Once you identify your private student loan lender in the accounts section, you can see your student loan balance.
+Once you identify your private student loan lender or student loan servicer in the accounts section, you can see your student loan balance.

 3. Health Resources and Services Administration

 If you have medical-specific loans, you may have gotten them through the Health Resources and Services Administration (HRSA).
 If you have specific questions about your existing HRSA loans, you can contact the HRSA.
 This way, you can find your student loan balance and get information for medical-specific loans that may have been administered by the HRSA.

 Why you need to know your student loan balance